-(a) Each side shall have four (4) minutes of oral argument.

-(b) The party requesting oral argument may reserve one (1) minute for rebuttal.

-(c) Further argument and discussion shall be at the Board Chair's discretion.

-(b) Upon receipt of the Proposed Findings of Fact and Recommended Decision, the Board shall:

-(1) Approve and adopt the proposed findings and the recommendations of the Hearing Officer, or

-(2) Require a transcript or summary of all the testimony, plus all other evidence received by the Hearing Officer.
-Upon the receipt thereof, the Board shall take such action as in its opinion is indicated by such evidence, or

-(3) Refer the matter back with or without instructions to the Hearing Officer for further proceedings.

-(4) Set the matter for Hearing before itself.
+- (a) Each side shall have four (4) minutes of oral argument. - (b) The Party requesting oral argument may reserve one (1) minute for rebuttal. - (c) Further argument and discussion shall be at the Board Chair's discretion. - (b) Upon receipt of the Proposed Findings of Fact and Recommended Decision, the Board shall: - Approve and adopt the Proposed Findings of Fact and Recommended Decision of the Hearing Officer, or - (2) Require a transcript or summary of all the testimony, plus all other evidence received by the Hearing Officer.
+Upon the receipt thereof, the Board shall take such action as in its opinion is indicated by such evidence, or - (3) Refer the matter back with or without instructions to the Hearing Officer for further proceedings. - (4) Set the matter for Hearing before itself.
 At such Hearing the Board shall hear and decide the matter as if it had not been referred to the Hearing Officer.